 - More about Mexico

-Map of Mexico with destinatios and things to do
+Map with things to do in Mexico

 The map is color coded as follows:

-Green: places to visit & things to do
+Green: places to visit & things to do in Mexico

 Red: archaelogical sites

-Yellow/Orange: hotels
+Yellow/Orange: tips for hotels in Mexico

-Tips for exploring Mexico City
+Travel tips for exploring Mexico City

 The floating gardens of Xochimilco

-One of my best tips for Mexico City is to visit the floating gardens of Xochimilco.
+One of my best travel tips for Mexico City is to visit the floating gardens of Xochimilco.
 Xochilmilco was built in Aztec times as an immense water transport system, surrounded by chinampas, floating gardens for agriculture.
 Today it is a popular weekend destination, for locals and tourists alike.

+Make sure you also visit the nearby archaeological site and former city of the Zapotecs: Monte Albán.
+A place less visited than other ruins in Mexico and therefore very peaceful!
 Take time for the many markets, where you can feast your eyes on spices and local products.
-Oaxaca is the City of mezcal – a kind of tequila, but made from a different type of agave plant.
-You will discover the famous moles – delicious spice sauces that sometimes consist of up to 30 different herbs.
-Chapulines with lemon, a crunchy grasshopper snack.
-And come across colorful ceramics and alebrijes everywhere.
-These are wooden figurines with dots that are used during the annual Día de los Muertos (Day of the Dead).
+You will discover the famous moles – delicious spice sauces that sometimes consist of up to 30 different herbs and hapulines with lemon, a crunchy grasshopper snack.
+Discover the colorful ceramics and alebrijes, wooden figures with dots that are used during the annual Día de los Muertos.
+Oaxaca is also the City of mezcal – a kind of tequila, but made from a different type of agave plant.

 Beaches on the Pacific coast

 If you like beaches, a laid back vibe and good food, visit the beaches around Oaxaca, on the Pacific coast of Mexico.
 The coast here is rougher than on the Riviera Maya and less visited.
 Hotels and restaurants are also much cheaper than in for example Tulum.
 Puerto Escondido is a surfer’s paradise and Mazunte is a smaller town with a lovely bohemian vibe.
-In addition, the beaches around Mazunte are known for the many sea turtles that frequently gather here to breed.
+In addition, the beaches around Mazunte are known for its many sea turtles that frequently gather here to breed.

-Looking for a place to stay in Mazunte?
+Looking for special tours around Puerto Escondido?
+Here you book a tour where you go dolphin and whale watching and here you book a tour where you help release baby sea turtles.
+Both very recommended.Looking for a place to stay in Mazunte?
 This is an overview with hotels in and around Mazunte.

-Hierve del Agua
+Hierve el Agua

 This rock formation consists of three plateaus with pools where the color of the water, has taken on a deep greenish blue color.
 The first point is often the busiest because you can swim there.
 The second point, also called the eye is quieter and offers a beautiful view of the surrounding mountains.
 At the third point, you have a view of the unusual shaped waterfall.